 Tips for Making This Wonderful Salad Recipe

-- Finding Ripe Avocados: To find ripe avocados, look for avocados that have darker skins and are slightly soft to the touch.
+- Finding Ripe Avocados: To find ripe avocados, look for ones that have darker skins and are slightly soft to the touch.
 If they are still a little hard, put them in a brown paper bag and leave them on the counter for a day or two to ripen.

-Finding the Omega Oil: Look for good quality omega oil at your local health food store.
+- Finding the Omega Oil: Look for good-quality omega oil at your local health food store.
 It is often found in the refrigerated section of the store.
-I like Udo's 3-6-9 Blend® which provides a 2:1:1 ratio of omega-3:6:9.
+I like Udo's 3-6-9 Blend, which provides a 2:1:1 ratio of omega-3:6:9.

 Health Benefits of Omega Oils

-Essential fatty acids (EFAs) are fatty acids that our bodies cannot manufacture, but that are required for the maintenance of good health.
+Essential fatty acids (EFAs) are fatty acids that our bodies cannot manufacture but are required for the maintenance of good health.
 This means that we need to get these fatty acids from the foods we eat.
 Originally classified as vitamins when they were first discovered, omega-3 and omega-6 fatty acids were later classified as fats.
 Omega-9 fatty acids, though very beneficial to health, are not classed as essential fatty acids because our bodies have the enzymes required to manufacture them.
 EFAs are the source of almost all of the polyunsaturated fat found in our diets.

-Omega-3: These polyunsaturated fatty acids are found in oily fish including herring, sardines, salmon and anchovies.
+- Omega-3: These polyunsaturated fatty acids are found in oily fish, including herring, sardines, salmon, and anchovies.
 Flaxseeds are also a major source of omega-3.
-Several studies have shown that omega-3 fatty acids – especially EPA and DHA – are beneficial in preventing heart disease in humans.
-While some benefits of consuming omega-3s have already been proven and endorsed by bodies including the FDA and American Heart Association, other purported benefits require further study.
+Several studies have shown that omega-3 fatty acids—especially EPA and DHA—are beneficial in preventing heart disease in humans.
+While some benefits of consuming omega-3s have already been proven and endorsed by bodies, including the FDA and American Heart Association, other purported benefits require further study.

-Omega-6: These unsaturated fatty acids are critical for muscle and brain development, and for the overall wellbeing of the nervous system.
-Major sources of omega-6 include avocado, eggs, poultry, whole grains, nuts and oils including flaxseed, soybean and sunflower oils.
+- Omega-6: These unsaturated fatty acids are critical for muscle and brain development and for the overall well-being of the nervous system.
+Major sources of omega-6 include avocado, eggs, poultry, whole grains, nuts, and oils—including flaxseed, soybean, and sunflower oils.

 As with anything that is beneficial, omega oils should not be consumed in excess.
 There are some indications that they can have serious side effects if consumed in large quantities.